-Effective October 2, 2018, the Company entered into a securities purchase agreement with Eagle Equities, pursuant to which Eagle Equities purchased a convertible promissory note (the "October 2018 Eagle Note") from the Company in the aggregate principal amount of \$210,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Eagle Equities any time after the six month anniversary of the October 2018 Eagle Note.
+Effective October 2, 2018, the Company entered into a securities purchase agreement with Eagle Equities, pursuant to which Eagle Equities purchased a convertible promissory note (the "October 2018 Eagle Note") from the Company in the aggregate principal amount of \$210,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Eagle Equities any time after the six-month anniversary of the October 2018 Eagle Note.
 The transactions contemplated by the purchase agreement closed on October 3, 2018.
 Pursuant to the terms of the purchase agreement, Eagle Equities deducted \$10,000 from the principal payment due under the October 2018 Eagle Note, at the time of closing, to be applied to its legal expenses.

 The maturity date of the October 2018 Eagle Note is October 2, 2019.
-The October 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six month anniversary of the October 2018 Eagle Note.
+The October 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the October 2018 Eagle Note.

 Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
-Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock.
+Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The October 2, 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$140,000 put premium.
-The Company has recorded \$4,142 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$210,000 as of December 31, 2018.
-The October 2018 Eagle Note may be prepaid with certain penalties until March 31, 2019.
+The Company has recorded \$8,285 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$210,000 as of March 31, 2019.
+The Company had the right to prepay the October 2018 Eagle Note with certain penalties until March 31, 2019.
+No prepayment has been made as of such date.
+As a result, the October 2018 Eagle Note is now convertible.